SamuelMiller2/MIST-4610-Project-2/README.md

 ## Question 2
 **What is the trend in the quantity of burglaries for the month of December**

+Importance: This question is economically significant and is important for public safety planning, as understanding seasonal trends and predicting a forecast for future occurrences of burglaries can help law enforcement allocate resources more efficiently and potentially reduce crime rates.
+The December analysis might reveal specific vulnerabilities or patterns that could inform the police to execute preventative measures during high-risk periods.
+The month of December experiences an increased rate of burglaries and theft due to the holidays and individuals trying to acquire gifts for their families.
+This makes the modeling for December especially important.
+Predicting a forecast the first month allows police departments to prepare adequately, by increasing patrols or community alerts during expected peaks in criminal activity.
+Understanding these trends also assists in budget planning and resource allocation for community policing efforts.
+The data set for this question would include crime incident reports collected over time, enabling trend analysis and predictive modeling to forecast future occurrences based on historical data.
+This kind of analysis not only aids in immediate law enforcement response but also in long-term community safety strategies.

 # Manipulations
 One manipulation that we performed on the data was removing the time from the date/time column.
 There is a separate column for time already, and this was redundant data that was removed to improve readability.
 We did this by opening the dataset in Excel and using a function to perform said manipulation.